emu-russia/psxcpu/custom.md

 ## Constant Table Memory

-В блоках этого типа хранятся таблицы с константами или временные результаты вычислений.
+Blocks of this type store tables with constants or temporary results of calculations.

 ![Cpu_unit_type1](/imgstore/custom/Cpu_unit_type1.jpg)

-Типовые элементы этих блоков одинаковые, отличаются только способом подключения друг к другу (и соответственно разводкой металла).
+Typical elements of these units are the same, differing only in the way they are connected to each other (and, accordingly, the wiring of the metal).

 ### Cell

 ![Unit00_cell](/imgstore/custom/Unit00_cell.jpg)

-Обычная би-стабильная защёлка на базе двух инверторов и управляющие транзисторы:
+Normal bi-stable latch based on two inverters and control transistors:

-- IE (input enable) : разрешает запись в защелку.
-Output Enable не предусмотрен.
+- IE (input enable): Enables write to latch.
+Output Enable is not provided.
-- row: вместо Output Enable используется row select, который выбирает целый ряд ячеек для чтения/записи.
+- row: row select is used instead of Output Enable, which selects a range of cells to read/write.
-- in: входное значение
+- in: input value
-- out: выходное значение
+- out: output value

-Примечание: значение на защёлке хранится в инвертированной форме (так удобнее).
+Note: the value on the latch is stored in inverted form (more convenient).

 ### 2-to-4 decoders

 ![Unit00_decoder1](/imgstore/custom/Unit00_decoder1.jpg)

-В эту часть декодера поступают входные разряды индекса, которые затем комбинируются в разной последовательности в схемах ANDs, для окончательного выбора ряда.
+This part of the decoder receives the input index bits, which are then combined in a different sequence in ANDs circuits, for the final row selection.

-### ANDs (вторая стадия декодирования)
+### ANDs (second stage of decoding)

 ![Unit00_decoder2](/imgstore/custom/Unit00_decoder2.jpg)

-Совместно два этих этапа формируют декодер большей разрядности (например у Unit-00 получается декодер 5-в-32).
+These two steps together form a higher bit decoder (for example, Unit-00 results in a 5-in-32 decoder).

-### IO tri-state buffers
+### IO TriState Buffers

 ![Unit00_tristate](/imgstore/custom/Unit00_tristate.jpg)

-Обычные tri-state буферы, управляемые контрольными сигналами OE (output enable) и IE (input enable).
+Common tri-state buffers controlled by the control signals OE (output enable) and IE (input enable).

-Если OE или IE равны 0, то входы/выходы "отключаются" (Z), иначе входы/выходы подключаются к выбранной ячейке для обмена данными.
+If OE or IE is 0, the I/Os are "off" (Z), otherwise the I/Os are connected to the selected cell for data exchange.

-### IO enable
+### IO Enable

 ![Unit00_io_enable](/imgstore/custom/Unit00_io_enable.jpg)